kanglicheng/code-school/rails/projects/first_routes/README.md

 ```

 Go ahead and make a POST request to create a new user with Postman.
 Make
-sure to nest your params currently!
+sure to nest your params correctly!
 The `UsersController#create` method is
 written expecting that all user params will be nested under the key `:user`
 in the params hash.